A Guide to Conversion Rate Optimization for Your App

 On iOS, your options for styling texts are limited, because Apple doesn’t allow HTML tags.
 To highlight keywords, you can only use all capitals.
 Additionally, think about using special characters like the plus (+), the asterisk (*), or the tilde (~) before and after a keyword to emphasize it.

-Add keywords to your screenshot captions and to your videos.
-Both should show your app’s most relevant features anyway.
-So adding relevant keywords to explain them is a logical consequence.
+Add keywords to your screenshot and video text.
+They are the most appealing and eye-catching elements of your product page and need to get the message across immediately.
+Both should show your app’s most relevant features, and so adding relevant keywords to explain them is a logical consequence.

 The screenshot by uSwitch is a good example.
 It contains a lot of relevant keywords for their business: compare, energy, broadband, mobile, switch, providers, save.